 New York City has a population of about 8.5 million and is known as a global center for culture, finance, media, and fashion.
 The city offers endless cuisine options, iconic sports teams, and instantly recognizable skylines.
 Four seasons and nonstop activity define daily life.

-Best time to visit New York City
+What's the best time to visit New York City?

 The best time to visit New York City is spring and fall, especially April–June and September–October, when weather is mild.
 Summer is hot but lively, while winter is colder with fewer crowds and holiday charm.
 Shoulder seasons balance comfort and activity.